osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 research groups, campuses, multi-campus collaborations, and gateways, and in fields of study ranging from the medicine to economics, and from genomics to physics.

-#### Data Storage
+### Data Storage

 {: .fs-5 }
 The [Open Science Data Federation](/services/osdf.html) integrates data origins, making data accessible via caches, of which many are strategically located in the R&E network backbone.
-The CC* solicitation of 2024 (NSF 24-530) requires interoperability with a national and federated data sharing fabric such as PATh/OSDFs.
+CC* awards for data storage require interoperability with a national and federated data sharing fabric such as PATh/OSDF, and many CC* campuses meet that commitment through the OSDF.